iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 tags: [containers, devops, cloud-native, kubernetes ]
 image: https://user-images.githubusercontent.com/2548160/147579433-1c8ead27-8c3a-436c-adc0-3ac194fc7bfe.jpg
 date:   2021-12-28 15:01:35 +0300
-permalink: /blog/ob.html
+excerpt: "Although observability and monitoring are not the same, they are often used interchangeably by vendors and customers alike, which creates lots of confusion.
+Observability does not replace monitoring.
+They are NOT mutually exclusive; rather, they are mutually reinforcing..."
 ---

 When organisations adopt the DevOps culture, they typically start by decomposing monolithic applications into microservices architectures to improve scalability, deployment cadence, fault isolation, etc. Traditional Application Performance Monitoring (APM) tools are typically designed to address predictable failures in monoliths, and as a result, they are incapable of monitoring modern distributed applications.

-As (cloud-native) microservices architectures become the norm for most modern applications, effective debugging requires that the application (and its underlying infrastructure) be observable.
+As (cloud-native) microservices architectures become the norm for most modern applications, effective debugging requires that the application is observable.
 In other words, the system's internal state can be deduced by observing its output.
 Consequently, the need for observability is becoming increasingly important as businesses strive to scale their DevOps strategies to keep up with the ever-increasing complexity of the software delivery process.

 Moreso, while observability is crucial in any DevOps-oriented organisation, it is often confused with monitoring.
 Although observability and monitoring are not the same, they are often used interchangeably by vendors and customers alike.